tanmaychk/tanmaychk.github.io/content/project/movie-recommendation/movie-recommendation-system.md

 preview_only = false

 +++
 Used Python and Pandas to create a scoring system that displays movie commendations based on comparable users.
-Used the 25m data-set provided by the Movie Lens and used the Ipywidgets library.
+Used the 25m dataset provided by the Movie Lens and used the Ipywidgets library.